All That Fall: Biographical details

 Of course, "[t]he events in Beckett's life leave their traces in the shape of his work, without necessarily leaving an inventory in its content."

 Interpretation

 "All That Fall manages to develop a highly dynamic genre in radio drama through a multi-layered script, which can be read as tragicomedy, a murder mystery, a cryptic literary riddle or a quasi-musical score."

-It's said that, death is no joking matter.
-The thing is, with Beckett it is and this play is crammed full of references to it.
-The play's setting is realistic enough and the characters too, if a little grotesque, but hardly anyone's life has not rubbed shoulders with Death, from the unfortunate hen mowed down by Slocum's car to the poor child thrown from the train.
-It is the dominant theme but far from the only one.